o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-windows.md

 1. Use CMake to build the engine as an SDK, the same as if you installed the engine from an installer tool.
 The following example shows the `profile` build configuration.

     ```cmd
-    cmake --build build/windows_vs2019 --target INSTALL --config profile -- /m
+    cmake --build build/windows_vs2019 --target INSTALL --config profile -- -m
     ```

-    The `/m` is a recommended build tool optimization.
+    The `-m` is a recommended build tool optimization.
 It tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.

     The engine takes a while to build.
 If you've used all the example commands in these steps, when the build is complete, you can find the engine tools and other binaries in `C:\o3de-install\bin\Windows\profile\Default`.